 Related: What Size Welding Gas Cylinder for MIG or TIG?

 The bottom line

-Just know that results will vary.
+The next time you’re caught short on MIG shielding gas, go ahead, try MIG welding with 100% Argon.
+Just know that your welds may be weak and brittle.
 Use sound judgment and test your work so that no one gets hurt.